Exam season is here, and we want to make sure you have the tools and resources you need to complete your assessments with confidence.

 Stay hydrated, keep talking to friends and family, and we wish you the best of luck in your assessments!

-Look out for Guild staff giving out free hot drinks near exam locations this week!
+Look out for Guild staff giving out free hot drinks near exam locations this May!
 Follow us on Instagram @exeterguild to find out where we’ll be each day.
+You can also find some free snacks providing a welcome study break in DH1, as well as some goody bags too.

 Emma's Favourite Places to Study Off Campus